w3c/epub-specs/epub34/explainers/EPUB34-security-privacy-self-review.md

 ### Scope of EPUB Reading Systems

-EPUB Reading Systems (RS) defines only the minimum requirements for reading apps to handle EPUB content according to the EPUB authoring specification.
-It does not specify features like bookmarking, note-taking, cloud sync, or other reader features that individual apps choose to implement.
+The EPUB Reading Systems (RS) specification outlines the minimum requirements for applications or devices that handle EPUB content, in accordance with the EPUB authoring guidelines.
+However, it does not include features such as bookmarking, note-taking, cloud synchronization, or other reader capabilities, as these are determined by different standards.

-This matters for security and privacy because it clarifies what EPUB's specifications require versus what Reading Systems decide to build.
-EPUB defines how content must be handled; readers and platforms decide what features to add.
+This distinction is important for security and privacy, as it clarifies what the EPUB specifications mandate versus what Reading Systems choose to implement.
+EPUB outlines the necessary handling of content, while the features and functionalities are up to the reading applications and platforms.

 ### Web Standards Inheritance

-EPUB's security and privacy model depends fundamentally on W3C web standards.
-EPUB publications are built on HTML5, CSS, JavaScript, and the DOM—all with their own established security and privacy frameworks.
-Because EPUB is built on these mature, widely-reviewed specifications, many security and privacy protections are inherited directly from the web platform rather than invented by EPUB itself.
-This inheritance is a strength: EPUB benefits from decades of security research and best practices built into these foundational technologies.
+EPUB fundamentally relies on W3C web standards.
+EPUB publications are constructed using HTML5, CSS, JavaScript, and the Document Object Model (DOM), each of which has its established security and privacy frameworks.

+Since EPUB is based on these mature and widely-reviewed specifications, many security and privacy protections are inherited from the web platform rather than being created by EPUB itself.

 ### Non-normative documents relevant to security and privacy